prolonged sitting

 A physically active job may seem harder on the body than a sitting one.
 And, while in some cases that can be true, depending on the job’s demands, sitting is a challenge for you, too.
 Prolonged sitting has its downside.

-prolonged sittingThe Downside of Sitting Too Much
+The Downside of Sitting Too Much

 Sitting too much or prolonged sitting can be damaging to your body.
 Why?

 • Sitting too much can put additional pressure on your joints.
 If you sit too often and in the same position, you’ll have less muscle tone to support your body, and even your bone strength can suffer.
+This can also create muscle weakness, poor circulation, and stiffness.

-• It also can put you at a greater risk of developing health issues such as heart disease or cancer.
+• It can also put you at a greater risk of developing health issues such as heart disease or cancer.

 • Can lead to lower back pain and neck pain.